 When I first tried Flare Audio's R2Pro back in 2015, I was blown away by the performance of these little buds.
 Sparkling sound, detailed and smooth throughout the bass, mids, and highs.
-Flare Audio caught my attention in a big way with their attention to detail, craftsmanship and top-shelf quality.
+Flare Audio caught my attention in a big way with their concern for detail, craftsmanship and top-shelf quality.
 The huge sound they delivered in such a small package was impressive, and for under a grand, they were one of the best that I've ever tested in this price range, becoming one of our top headphones of 2015.
 Fast forward to 2017, and this UK based company has dropped a new iteration of their buds which they call the Flares Pro [FP].

-The FP steps up their bud game in some unique ways, from their innovative approach to making them wireless to the improved construction.
+The FP steps up their bud game in some unique ways, from their innovative approach, to making them wireless, to the improved construction.
 Even the packaging is incredible, coming in a box that looks like the soundproofing inside a professional studio, with three stacked trays that neatly hold all the parts, tips, case, etc.